vaexio/vaex/docs/source/server.md

 ## REST API

-When the client is non-Python, or when you want to avoid the `vaex` dependecy, the REST API can be used.
+When the client is non-Python, or when you want to avoid the `vaex` dependency, the REST API can be used.

 A Vaex server is running at `dataframe.vaex.io` and it's API documentation can be browsed at [https://dataframe.vaex.io/docs](https://dataframe.vaex.io/docs)